A Novel Three-Parameter Extended Weibull Distribution for Health Data Modelling: Introduction

 \section{Introduction}

-Researchers across various disciplines including economics, biological sciences, medicine, and environmental sciences, continually experience complex real-world situations and the main challenge faced is to identify the pattern of these situations.
-Probability distributions play a significant role in analyzing real-life data in various areas of applied science.
-These distributions are effective in analyzing extreme situations and natural disasters such as earthquakes, weather, floods, and droughts (\cite{klakattawi2022survival}, \cite{chaito2021length}, and \cite{zare2021generating}).
+Researchers across disciplines, including medicine, health, biological, and environmental sciences, continually encounter complex real-world situations, and the main challenge is to identify their patterns.
+Probability distributions play a significant role in analysing real-world data across various areas of the applied sciences.
+These distributions are effective in analysing extreme situations and natural disasters such as earthquakes, weather, floods, and droughts (\cite{klakattawi2022survival}, \cite{chaito2021length}, and \cite{zare2021generating}).

 However, it is widely known that there is no single probability distribution that is able to provide a satisfactory fit in all situations \citep{almalki2013new}.
 Therefore, researchers have repeatedly considered proposing new methods to introduce new distributions with a good ability to fit various types of data in different applications by adding a new parameter to common probability distributions.
-Some of the old methods include exponentiation \citep{gupta1998modeling}), transmutation \citep{shaw2007alchemy}, Marshall Olkin \citep{marshall1997new}, Gamma-generated families \citep{zografos2009families}, Alpha power transformation \citep{mahdavi2017new} to mention a few.
-See \cite{lee2013methods} for review of some of the old methods.
-Meanwhile, many new methods of distribution extensions have been proposed recently which include, \cite{rasool2025innovative}, Novel Exponentiated G-family distribution (NEGFD) , \citep{mir2025modeling}, PNJ method \citep{ahad2024novel}, modified kies method \citep{al2020new}, loagrithmic-U family method (\citet{zhao2023novel} and so on.
-While our study is mainly on SMP method of transformation \cite{rasool2025innovative} , we specifically highlighted some of these new methods introduced lately which are yet to be explored in extending many base distributions.
+Some of the old methods of achieving this include exponentiation \citep{gupta1998modeling}, transmutation \citep{shaw2007alchemy}, Marshall Olkin \citep{marshall1997new}, Gamma-generated families \citep{zografos2009families}, Alpha power transformation \citep{mahdavi2017new}, to mention a few.
+See \cite{lee2013methods} for a review of some of the old methods.
+Meanwhile, many new methods of distribution extensions have been proposed recently, which include \cite{rasool2025innovative}, Novel Exponentiated G-family distribution (NEGFD), \citep{mir2025modeling}, PNJ method \citep{ahad2024novel}, modified kies method \citep{al2020new}, logarithmic-U family method (\citet{zhao2023novel} and so on.
+While our study is mainly on SMP method of transformation \citep{rasool2025innovative}, we specifically highlighted some of these new methods introduced lately, which are yet to be explored in extending many base distributions.
+Note that PNJ and SMP methods are named after the authors using the first letters of their names.
+See \citep{ahad2024new,rasool2025innovative} for details about the abbreviation of the nomenclature.

-Weibull distribution is one of the useful distributions in reliability, engineering, medicine among other areas in modelling time-to events data.
-Its cumulative distribution function (CDF) and probbaility distribution function (PDF) are given respectively as:
+Weibull distribution is one of the useful distributions in reliability, engineering, medicine, and other areas in modelling time-to-event data.
+Its cumulative distribution function (CDF) and probability distribution function (PDF) are given respectively as:

 and